-☐ Using the "TUNE" function
+Using the "TUNE" function

-You can change the frequency up or down one increment at a time by pressing and releasing either the left ◀ or right ▶ side of the "TUNE" or "TUNE DISCS" button.
-To change frequencies quickly, press and hold down either the right or left side of the button.
+You can change the frequency up or down one increment at a time by pressing and releasing either the left $\triangleleft$ or right $\triangleright$ side of the "TUNE" button.
+To change frequencies quickly, press and hold down either the right or left side of the "TUNE" button.

 Manual tuning adjusts your radio to any allowable broadcast frequency, whether or not a station is present on that frequency.
 (See All About Radio Frequencies in this section.)

-☐ Using the "SEEK" function
+Using the "SEEK" function

-Press the right ▶ side of the "SEEK" button to select the next listenable station up the frequency band.
-Press the left ◀ side of the button to select the next listenable station down the frequency band.
+Press the right $\triangleright$ side of the "SEEK" button to select the next listenable station up the frequency band.
+Press the left $\blacktriangleleft$ side of the button to select the next listenable station down the frequency band.
 By holding the button down, listenable stations can be passed over to reach the desired station.

-☐ Using the "SCAN" function
+Using the "SCAN" function